Let’s make a halter dress! I’ve got lots of cute sewing pattern ideas for you.

 I would suggest an opaque fabric unless you are willing to line your piece.
 It would be difficult to wear a full slip with this style.

 Also, I prefer a fabric that drapes well for this look.
 Material that hangs nicely and has movement will be more flattering.

 Of course, you will need to choose based on your body type and personal preferences.
 Have fun shopping!

-If you are new to sewing, do not start with a jersey-style fabric; they can be a little tricky to work with.
+Note: If you are brand new to sewing, do not start with a jersey-style fabric; it can be tricky to work with.

 Easier fabrics include cotton, linen, cotton jacquard, silk crepe, silk crepe de chine, and silk tulle.

 Consider using lightweight fabrics too.